seristof/seristof/README.md

 - 👋 Hello!
 My name is Stephanie
-- 🏫 Computer Science and Computational Biology @ Carnegie Mellon University
+- I am a SWE @ MongoDB
-- ✉️ Contact @ seristof@andrew.cmu.edu
+- ✉️ Contact @ stephanie.eristoff@gmail.com

 <!---
 seristof/seristof is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.